saeedsltm/SNDesigner/README.md

 # SNDesigner
-Designing a seismic network based on earthquake location accuracy
+Designing a seismic network based on earthquake location accuracy.